-To be considered for any type of financial aid handled by the Financial Aid Office, a student must complete the Free Application for Federal Student Aid (FAFSA).
+To be considered for any type of financial aid handled by the Financial Aid Office, a student must complete the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov/ each academic year.

 Eligibility requirements include:

-- A student must be a U.S. citizen or permanent resident. - A student must have a valid Social Security card. - A student must be enrolled in an approved program of study at VGCC. - A student must not be in default on a Guaranteed Student Loan or owe an overpayment on any Title IV grants at any educational institution. - A student may not receive financial aid at VGCC until he/she has first been fully accepted for admission by the Admissions/ Records Office.
+- A student must be a U.S. citizen or an eligible non-citizen as defined by the Department of Education. - A student must have a valid Social Security card or alien registration number. - A student must be enrolled in an approved program of study at VGCC. - A student must not be in default on a Guaranteed Student Loan or owe an overpayment on any Title IV grants at any educational institution. - A student may not receive financial aid at VGCC until he/she has first been fully accepted for admission by the Admissions/ Records Office.

-Students must apply for financial aid each year.
-Students should complete the FAFSA online at https://studentaid.gov/h/apply-for-aid/fafsa.
 Instructions and application worksheets are available on the FAFSA website.
 FAFSA on the Web Worksheets for the online application are also available in the Financial Aid Office in room 8212 and all VGCC's campuses.
-In order to be considered for maximum need-based grants, students should complete their FAFSA on October 1 each year.
+To be considered for maximum need-based grants, students should complete their FAFSA on October 1 each year, as available.
+The FAFSA should be completed by May to ensure funding is in place prior to the Fall payment deadline.